reskillamericans/website/content/news/advance-diversity-in-tech/index.md

 +++
-title = "Reskill Americans is working to advance diversity in tech, one cohort at a time." date = 2022-08-28T17:20:31+01:00 draft = false externalURL = "https://www.zdnet.com/education/bootcamps/reskill-americans-working-to-expand-tech-diversity/"
+title = "ZDNet: Reskill Americans is Working to Advance Diversity in Tech, One Cohort at A Time" " date = 2022-08-28T17:20:31+01:00 draft = false externalURL = "https://www.zdnet.com/education/bootcamps/reskill-americans-working-to-expand-tech-diversity/"